 Not all rainbows appear during the day.
 When the sun goes down a rarer version of this natural lightshow can be seen - the moonbow, also known as a lunar rainbow.

 What is a moonbow?

-A moonbow (sometimes known as a lunar rainbow) is an optical phenomenon caused by the refraction of light from the moon being refracted through water droplets in the air.
+A moonbow (sometimes known as a lunar rainbow) is an optical phenomenon caused when the light from the moon is refracted through water droplets in the air.

 The amount of light available even from the brightest full moon is far less than that produced by the sun so moonbows are incredibly faint and very rarely seen.
 The fact that not enough light is produced to excite the cone colour receptors in the human eye also compounds the difficulty we have in seeing moonbows.

 Moonbows were first mentioned by Aristotle back in 350BC, and there are certain parts of the world where you are more likely to see them, such as Hawaii.

 How are moonbows formed?